sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - Where physical assets are used these should be tracked and maintained to ensure security is maintained.
+* - You must track and maintain physical assets if used to ensure security is maintained.
   - Safe disposal of storage media and warranties maintained for critical infrastructure-maintained confidentiality, integrity and availability.
   - Mandatory (where physical assets are in scope)
 ```